edrygka/simpleBlockchainPrototype/README.md

 4. And run "npm start"

-In your directory would created two files "transactions.json", "accounts.json" and genesis functions that genereted key pair and gives you coin
+In your directory would created "mydb" directory with(leveldb database) and genesis functions that genereted key pair and gives you coin.
+There are 2 keys in db: 'accounts' which has an array of all accounts info and 'transactions' which has an array of all transactions that was created.

 *To generate new key pair run in terminal: curl http://localhost:3000/createAccount *